trasukg/share-tnc/README.md

 1.0.0 - February 8, 2017 - First Release
 1.0.1 - March 10, 2017 - Fixed a bug where the only baud rate actually used was 1200
+1.0.2 - April 3, 2017 - Updated to require the latest utils-for-aprs, which should
+now include the 'ws' dependency properly.